michail-nikolaev/task-force-arma-3-radio/README_EN.md

 | `Y` | Transmit on additional channel of long range radio. |
 | `ESC` | To exit from the radio interface. |

-> You can reconfigure the keys in the configuration file, which can be found in the game folder `...\Arma 3\userconfig\task_force_radio\radio_keys.hpp`.
-The file is edited in Notepad.

 ###Information